microsoft/code-with-engineering-playbook/automated-testing/container-testing/azdo-container-dev-test-release.md

     PredefinedPassword: $(Password)
 ```

-After our credential test, the container is tested through the pytest extension [testinfra](https://testinfra.readthedocs.io/en/latest/).
+After the credential test, the container is tested through the pytest extension [testinfra](https://testinfra.readthedocs.io/en/latest/).
 Testinfra is a Python-based tool which can be used to start a container, gather prerequisites, test the container and shut it down again, without any effort besides writing the tests.
 These tests can for example include:

 - if files exist